 You finally found your dream home and feel like you’re ready to start down that road to homeownership.
 It’s such an exciting time!
-But with so many fees and payments, you start to wonder if you are really ready.
+But with so many fees and payments, you start to wonder if you are really ready as a buyer.
 Do you have the funds to cover all the costs or should you wait longer before purchasing a home?
 The good news is that you don’t have to wait!
-You’ve got a few options for paying closing costs.
+You’ve got a few options as a first-time buyer for paying closing costs.
 It helps to understand what is included in closing costs and how they can be paid.

 What are Closing Costs?

 Closing costs are the extra expenses beyond the home’s purchase price.
 The costs can generally range from two to five percent of the loan amount.